2000 Pacific hurricane season: Storm names

+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 2000.
+This is the same list used in the 1994 season, as no names were retired from the list following that season.
+No names were retired from the list at the end of this season, so it was used again for the 2006 season.

+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Two named storms formed in the central North Pacific in 2000.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Season effects

-This is a table of all the storms that formed in the 2000 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2000 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2000 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2000 USD.